Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 Record Submission Impact and Reporting Linkage

-Each submission’s influence must be explicitly recorded, including how it contributes to the "What We’ve Heard" Report or is carried forward into final drafting.
+Each submission's influence must be explicitly recorded, including how it contributes to the "What We've Heard" Report or is carried forward into final drafting.
 This ensures traceability, completeness, and compliance with legislated requirements.

 Table 4 - Consideration Process Steps